techie-joe/library/github-pages/quick-start/readme.md

 {{ site.description }}
 ```

+Repository metadata is exposed to your Jekyll site’s configuration in the `site.github` namespace.
-> For more information, see "[Using site.github](https://jekyll.github.io/github-metadata/site.github/)" in the Jekyll Metadata documentation.
+For more information, see "[Using site.github](https://jekyll.github.io/github-metadata/site.github/)".

 ## Custom domains